sandromund/generative_adversarial_network/README.md

 ### TODO
 - Create Images during training and display them on dashboard
 - Track more metrics.
 F1 ..
-- Add counter for track elements
 - CNN
-- Add Dropout
 - inspect data / check for errors or outliers
 - Wasserstein GAN
+- More than one discriminator